-Full-time faculty members are entitled to participate in all the benefit programs, other than Paid Time Off, available to full-time employees.
-The current programs are described below.
+Full-time administrative staff members are entitled to participate in all the benefit programs available to full-time employees.
+The current programs are briefly described below.
 CCS periodically reviews its benefit programs and will make modifications as it deems appropriate from time to time.
 All benefits are subject to the terms and conditions of the underlying insurance policies and plan documents, and the terms of the insurance policies control all decisions concerning eligibility and coverage.